L O A D I N G

 No, but Tri Harder in Dereham do.
 There are also postal wetsuit hire services in the UK.

-Our 2023 Open Water Swim Coordinator is Di Swanepoel.
-She can be contacted via OWS@tri-anglia.co.uk.
-Di is the point of contact for Whitlingham Adventure into Tri-Anglia and will be recruiting the volunteers to operate each of our club open water swims through 2023.
-Please contact Di to offer your assistance or with any queries, but before the emails start flooding in do have a good read of the information on the website.
+Our 2024 Open Water Swim Coordinator is Jason Rix.
+He can be contacted via OWS@tri-anglia.co.uk.
+Jason is the point of contact for Whitlingham Adventure into Tri-Anglia and will be recruiting the volunteers to operate each of our club open water swims through 2025.
+Please contact Jason to offer your assistance or with any queries, but before the emails start flooding in do have a good read of the information on the website.

 We use cookies in order to give you the best possible experience on our website.
 By continuing to use this site, you agree to our use of cookies.